houseabsolute/ubi/README.md

 # The Universal Binary Installer Library and CLI Tool

-When I say "universal", I mean it downloads binaries from GitHub releases.
+When I say "universal", I mean it downloads binaries from GitHub or GitLab releases.

 When I say "binary", I mean it handles single-file executables like those created by most Go and Rust projects.